Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch released postcode level ATO data for financial year 2023.
-Frankston South's median income among taxpayers was $55,710, with an average of $68,441.
-These figures align with national averages and compare to Greater Melbourne's median of $57,688 and average of $75,164.
-Based on Wage Price Index growth since financial year 2023, current estimates for Frankston South are approximately $60,306 (median) and $74,087 (average) as of September 2025.
-Census 2021 income data shows that incomes in Frankston South cluster around the 64th percentile nationally.
-Distribution data indicates that 28.5% of residents fall within the $1,500 - $2,999 income range, reflecting broader area patterns where 32.8% occupy this range.
+AreaSearch's latest postcode level ATO data for financial year 2023 reports Frankston South's median income among taxpayers at $55,710 and an average of $68,441.
+These figures align with national averages, compared to Greater Melbourne's median of $57,688 and average of $75,164.
+Considering Wage Price Index growth of 8.25% since financial year 2023, estimated current incomes as of September 2025 would be approximately $60,306 (median) and $74,087 (average).
+Census 2021 income data indicates that Frankston South's household, family, and personal incomes cluster around the 64th percentile nationally.
+Income distribution shows 28.5% of residents (5,489 individuals) fall within the $1,500 - 2,999 range, reflecting broader area patterns where 32.8% occupy this range.
 Economic strength is evident with 31.8% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
 Housing accounts for 14.4% of income, while strong earnings rank residents within the 71st percentile for disposable income.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income